Video 8 – Future Implications Utilities

 - Public health engineering

-- The need for the use of utilities models to assist with the optimisation of renewal programmes and expenditure
+- The need for the use of utility models to assist with the optimisation of renewal programmes and expenditure

 […] the onset, had the city government instituted water utility infrastructure management, they could have built the infrastructure design that meets future changes in population and public […]